dani-jimlar/djl_project2/README.md

 # 2023.706 Data Enigineering.
 Mini project 2
-In this project two functions are used to descirbe the data from a csv file: one prints the descriptive statistcs:
+In this project two functions are used to descirbe the data from a csv file:
+One prints the descriptive statistcs:
 - mean
 - median
 - standard deviation